Proper Snowmobile Summerizing = Good Preventative Maintenance…

 Snowmobile Summerizing – Store It

 As I said at the beginning, I’m no sled technician.
 So it’s entirely possible that I’ve missed or misstated a few steps in snowmobile summerizing.
-But I do know one thing for sure: the primary take away is that proper snowmobile summerizing is key to the performance and longevity of your snow machine, and also the best way to protect your investment – which is exactly why I take mine to my dealer!
+But I do know one thing for sure.
+The primary take away is that proper snowmobile summerizing is key to the performance and longevity of your snow machine.
+It’s also the best way to protect your investment – which is exactly why I take mine to my dealer!

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.